Peter Meutas: Mary, Queen of Scots

 Mary, Queen of Scots, trusted Meutas as a diplomat in a sensitive negotiation.

 In August, 1559, Matthew Stewart, 4th Earl of Lennox, recommended Meutas to Elizabeth I as "a fytte manne", suitable to perform diplomatic duties in France, acceptable to the French court, and also able to promote the Protestant religion.
 Elizabeth I sent Meutas to France with her condolences on the death of Henry II.
 In Paris, Meutas and Nicholas Throckmorton were served dinner on plates engraved with heraldry claiming the title of Mary, Queen of Scots, to the English throne.

 Meutas brought letters from Elizabeth I to Mary in October 1561, soon after her return to Scotland from France.
+He was instructed to declare Elizabeth's "contentment" at Mary's "prosperous journey".

 According to French ambassador, Michel de Seure, Meutas was delayed by an illness during the journey.
 Meutas met Mary's half-brother Lord James, James MacDonald of Dunyvaig, and the French lords who had accompanied Mary.
 He was involved in negotiations concerning the 1560 Treaty of Edinburgh.
 The issue was delicate because the ratification of the treaty encompassed the succession to the English throne.
 Mary had not ratified the treaty.

 Meutas was a suitable ambassador, appearing to Mary to be "so good and ancient a gentlemen".
 Mary gave him a gold chain made by James Mosman worth £400 Scots.
 Meutas returned to London with a letter from William Maitland of Lethington, which argued that Henry VIII would never have intended that the offspring of Margaret Tudor would be barred from the throne of England.

 Mary was anxious to hear if the answers she gave Meutas met Elizabeth's approval.
 Elizabeth was not fully satisfied by the answers to her requests and Mary's refusal to ratify the treaty, as reported by Meutas, and she asked Thomas Randolph to continue the discussion.
 Mary seems to have told Meutas to ask Elizabeth for her painted portrait, and in January 1562 Elizabeth wrote to Mary that her painter was indisposed and sickly.
 A few months later, Elizabeth entrusted a portrait to Mary's secretary, William Maitland of Lethington, but the treaty was never ratified.

 He was sent with Henry Sidney in an embassy to Paris in 1562.
 Peter Meutas died in Dieppe in September 1562.